Gaussian and non-Gaussian processes of zero power variation: Introduction

-The $p$-variation of a function $f:[0,T]\rightarrow\mathbf{R}$ is the supremum over all the possible partitions $\{0=t_{0}<\ldots<t_{N}\}$ of $[0,T]$ of the quantity
+The $p$-variation of a function $f:[0,T]\rightarrow\mathbf{R}$ is the supremum over all the possible partitions $\{0=t_{0}<\ldots<t_{N}=T\}$ of $[0,T]$ of the quantity

-The analytic monograph \cite{bruneau} contains an interesting study on this concept, showing that a $p$-variation function is the composition of an increasing function and a H\"{o}lder function.
-The notion of $p$-variation of a stochastic process or of a function was rediscovered in stochastic analysis, particularly in a context of pathwise (or quasi-pathwise) stochastic calculus.
+The analytic monograph \cite{bruneau} contains an interesting study on this concept, showing that a $p$-variation function is the composition of an increasing function and a H\"{o}lder-continuous function.
+The notion of $p$-variation of a stochastic process or of a function was rediscovered in stochastic analysis, particularly in the context of pathwise (or quasi-pathwise) stochastic calculus.
 The fundamental paper \cite{foellmer}, due to H. F\"{o}llmer, treats the case of 2-variations.
 More recent dealings with $p$-variations and their stochastic applications, particularly to rough path and other integration techniques, are described at length for instance in the books \cite{dudley-norvaisa} and \cite{lyons-qian} , which also contain excellent bibliographies on the subject.

-The It\^{o} stochastic calculus has mimicked the notion of 2-variation, with the notion of quadratic variation.
-Given a semimartingale $S$, its quadratic variation $[S]$ is the limit in probability of
+For $p=2$, the It\^{o} stochastic calculus for semimartingales has mimicked the notion of 2-variation, with the notion of quadratic variation.
+Let $S$ be a semimartingale; as in (\ref{p-var}), consider the expression

-For $p=2$, instead of considering the supremum of quantities \eqref{p-var}, one considers the limit of the expression (\ref{Q-var}) when the mesh of the partition converges to zero.
+One defines the quadratic variation $[S]$ of $S$ as the limit in probability of the expression in (\ref{Q-var}) as the partition mesh goes to $0$, instead of considering the supremum over all partitions.
 Moreover, the notion becomes stochastic.
 In fact for a standard Brownian motion $B$, its 2-variation $\left[ B\right] $ is a.s. infinite, but its quadratic variation is equal to $T$.
 In order to reconcile $2$-variations with the finiteness of $[B]$, many authors have proposed restricting the supremum in \eqref{p-var} to the dyadic partitions.
-However, in It\^{o} calculus, the idea of quadratic variation is associated with the notion of covariation (a.k.a. joint quadratic variation) $[S^{1},S^{2}]$ of two semimartingales $S^{1},S^{2}$, something which is not present is analytic treatments of $p$-variation.
+However, in It\^{o} calculus, the idea of quadratic variation is associated with the notion of covariation (also known as joint quadratic variation) $[S^{1},S^{2}]$ of two semimartingales $S^{1},S^{2}$, something which is not present in analytic treatments of $p$-variation.
 This covariation $[S^{1},S^{2}]$ is obtained by polarization of (\ref{Q-var}), i.e. is the limit in probability of $\sum_{i=1}^{N-1}\left( S^{1}(t_{i+1})-S^{1}({t_{i} })\right) \left( S^{2}(t_{i+1})-S^{2}({t_{i}})\right) $ when, again, the partition mesh goes to zero.